Welcome to the International Captive of the Year Awards 2019

 When entering the 2019 Awards, please read through the following criteria for your chosen category(ies), which explain what the judging panel will be looking for when they judge the entries and select the winners.

 The awards will be publicised internationally in the general and captive insurance media.
-All awards finalists will be honoured and the winners announced at the awards ceremony on Thursday 28 February, 2019 at Banking Hall, London.
+All awards finalists will be honoured and the winners announced at the awards ceremony on Thursday 27 June, 2019 in London.

 Capital Management Initiative